dooman87/imagemagick-docker/README.md

 ## Overview

-Delivers the latest version of the [ImageMagick](https://github.com/ImageMagick/ImageMagick) 7 to your environment in Docker container.
+Delivers the latest version of the [ImageMagick](https://github.com/ImageMagick/ImageMagick) 7 to your environment in a Docker container.

-The purpose of that image is to be able to run the latest version of ImageMagick in stable Linux environment with supporting modern web formats.
+The purpose of this image is to be able to run the latest version of ImageMagick in stable Linux environment to support next generation image format that could be used on Web.

 ## Usage

-By default, container will run convert command
+By default, a container will run convert command

 ```
 $ docker run -v /your/images:/imgs dpokidov/imagemagick /imgs/sample.png -resize 100x100 /imgs/resized-sample.png